A Static IP address with your iPrimus Broadband service gives you a fixed home on the web!

 Static IP’s allow you to host your own services, websites and other programs on your broadband connection without needing to notify everyone of your “address” on the internet each time you reconnect to the internet.

-Services can include a web server, or FTP server for distributing content, hosting your own mail server, or hosting your own gaming server.
+Services can include a web server, FTP server for distributing content, hosting your own mail server, or hosting your own gaming server.

 Other reasons you may want a Static IP.